Wednesday, November 18, 2020 / by Michael Axelrad, GRI

 Residential News » Irvine Edition | By Monsef Rachid | October 28, 2020 8:05 AM ET

 Life uncertainty, mostly caused by COVID-19, is keeping more than a third (34%) of would-be sellers out of the market, says a new report by Zillow.Financial anxiety is a big part of that: 31% of homeowners considering selling in the next three years say a current uncertain or precarious financial situation is a reason to stay put, with 27% reporting a recent change in employment with a decrease in hours or pay, and 17% saying they or their spouse/partner were laid off or involuntarily unemployed -- which could be barriers to finding a new home.A lack of certainty around where they work is another contributing factor.
 According to Zillow's survey, the most common change for homeowners in the past six months is that they are working from home more often.
-Previous Zillow research fi ...
+Previous Zillow research finds two-thirds o. ...

 Tuesday, January 14, 2020 / by Michael Axelrad, GRI